elastic/search-ui/CONTRIBUTING.md

 6. Run `npx lerna publish --force-publish=* from-package`.
 7. Verify the `0.6.1` has been published to npm.
 8. Verify that the `0.6.1` tag and commit has been pushed to `master` on `origin`.
-9. Cherry-pick the changes forward to subsequent minor releases and master, and repeat the process
+9. Cherry-pick the changes forward to subsequent minor releases and master, and repeat the process.
 10. Create a release in Github.
 11. Close the release Milestone in Github.